kelevy/spt3g_summerfield_lensing/README.md

-The whole code will be uploaded by the end of August 2026.
+The whole code will be available by the end of August 2026.